MINJUNKWAK/minjunkwak.github.io/_posts/2017-06-06-cpp-dividing-int-in-half.md

 ```cpp
 (a+b)/2 = 5
 ```
-Obviously, it rounds thenumber down as well.
+Obviously, it rounds the number down as well.

 ```cpp